vphantom/bwt/README.md

 When used as cookies, the cookie's expiration should match the token's `issued_at + 1_750_750_750 + expires`.

-Note: the time offset of 1,750,750,750 seconds was chosen to keep timestamps smaller.
-This brings Epoch around June 2025, which was before this specification was finalized, and was selected to minimize the risk of typos.
+Note: the time offset of 1,750,750,750 seconds was chosen to keep timestamps smaller and avoid typos.
+This brings Epoch around June 2025, which was before this specification was finalized.

 ### User Object Fields